Propagation of Enzyme-Induced Surface Events inside Polymer Nanoassemblies for a Fast and Tunable Response

 Zhuang J., Secinti H., Zhao B., Thayumanavan S.

-• Keywords: electrostatic complexes, enzyme-responsive polymers, host-guest systems, self-assembly, self-immolation, BLOCK-COPOLYMERS, NANOPARTICLES, DELIVERY, PEPTIDES, NANOGELS, RELEASE, PROTEIN, PAYLOAD
+• Anahtar Kelimeler: electrostatic complexes, enzyme-responsive polymers, host-guest systems, self-assembly, self-immolation, BLOCK-COPOLYMERS, NANOPARTICLES, DELIVERY, PEPTIDES, NANOGELS, RELEASE, PROTEIN, PAYLOAD

 We report a new molecular design strategy that allows for the propagation of surface enzymatic events inside a supramolecular assembly for accelerated molecular release.
 The approach addresses a key shortcoming encountered with many of the currently available enzyme-induced disassembly strategies, which rely on the unimer-aggregate equilibria of amphiphilic assemblies.
 The enzymatic response of the host to predictably tune the kinetics of guest-molecule release can be programmed by controlling substrate accessibility through electrostatic complexation with a complementary polymer.
 Accelerated guest release in response to the enzyme is shown to be accomplished by a cooperative mechanism of enzyme-triggered supramolecular host disassembly and host reorganization.